 1. Provide Opportunities for Buttoning

 When your baby turns about 4 months old (yes, even this young!), you can begin to model buttoning for them, explaining the steps out loud as you do.
 Your child will perceive all the ways in which the buttons are manipulated, which will help them learn how to do it themselves later on.
 When your child begins to sit independently, invite them to observe and learn with you.
 Try to find buttoned shirts that open in the front or on the shoulders to make this process accessible to your little one.
 Around age 2, they will really start to button on their own.
-Hint: the Monti Kids dressing frames from Level 7 are a great way to practice this skill!
+Hint: the Monti Kids dressing frames from our Level 7 subscription box for toddlers are a great way to practice this skill!
 The velcro dressing frame pictured above is a stepping stone on the way to buttoning.

 2. Prioritize Freedom of Movement (and Comfort, too!)